 The Rail Systems Alliance (RSA) will include the design, supply, installation, testing, integration and commissioning activities in relation to train and power control systems, operational control systems, conventional and high capacity signalling.

-- A consortium comprising CPB Contractors and Bombardier Transportation.
+Rail Systems works will be undertaken by a consortium comprising CPB Contractors and Bombardier Transportation.